 How many people do you know who have expertise in financial economics and network engineering and cryptography?
 Probably none, and that’s because these knowledge domains do not typically intersect (e.g., there is no university degree out there that covers all three).
 And this is the primary reason why, until today, bitcoin has remained difficult to understand for most of us.
 If you’re feeling lost, you are not the only one!
 That’s why we created this bitcoin crash course.

-The 2008 bitcoin paper essentially describes a system enabling people to transact online—a system that can be implemented as software.
+The 2008 bitcoin paper essentially describes a software system enabling people to conduct secure peer-to-peer online transactions without relying on banks or payment companies.
 While bitcoin did start as a paper in 2008, by 2009, Satoshi Nakamoto had already published 30,000 lines of software code to make the paper’s ideas come true.

 Satoshi Nakamoto (whose real identity is still unknown) has then progressively withdrawn from the project, and since 2011, it is an international team of developers who regularly upgrade the bitcoin software used by all the stakeholders in the ecosystem.